willp240/antinullh/HOWTO.md

 > root -l 'plotting/compare1DPDFs("/path/to/dir1/", "/path/to/dir2/", "label1", "label2")'

+<h4>compare1DDatasetPDFs</h4>

+This script loops through all the unscaled PDF files in a directory, and finds the files with the siffix for one dataset, and looks for files for the same event type for the second dataset.
+If they both exist, it plots them both on the same page, and saves each plot on a different page of a PDF file, and in a root file.
+The user inputs the directory path, two dataset suffixes, and labels for the legend.
+You can run it with:

+> root -l 'plotting/compare1DDatasetPDFs("/path/to/dir/", "dataset_syffix1", "dataset_syffix2", "label1", "label2")'

 <h4>plot2DPDFs</h4>

 This script loops through all the 2D unscaled PDF files in a directory, and plots each (with colz) on a different page of a PDF file, and in a root file.
 You can run it with: